stsewd/tree-sitter-rst/README.md

 - Field lists
 - Option lists
 - Tables (maybe implemented without validations?)
+- The content from directives is interpreted as RST, leverage this to language injection when language injection in Neovim is done (or maybe before?).
 - Add some nodes to inline?
 - Check if there is a way to re-implement some nodes to JS instead of C?
 - tests, tests, and more tests!